rwxrob/bonzai/README.md

   When and if dependencies on them become an issue it can be addressed then.

+* **Not exporting Dynamic FuncMap builtins**

+  Since those builtins will land in `mark` subpackage eventually, don't want to build any dependencies on them now that will break.
+The builtins themselves can obviously be used immediately and has a much smaller chance of changing in the future.

 ## Style Guidelines

 * Everything through `go fmt` or equiv, no exceptions